 Prompt 2: "Analyze in detail the impact of the Battle of Midway on the Pacific Theater of World War II.
 Include strategic decisions, key players, and long-term consequences."

-While LLMs are trained on vast amounts of data, they don’t have real-time access to external sources and can sometimes generate inaccurate information.
 By incorporating requests for specific facts or source citations in your prompts, you can encourage the LLM to be more cautious and precise in its responses.

 For example: